MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-1.x/PowershellGet/PowerShellGet.md

 PowerShellGet is a module with commands for discovering, installing, updating and publishing PowerShell artifacts like Modules, DSC Resources, Role Capabilities, and Scripts.

-This documentation cover version 1.0.0.1 of the **PowerShellGet** module.
+This documentation covers version 1.0.0.1 of the **PowerShellGet** module.

 > [!IMPORTANT]
 > Windows PowerShell 5.1 comes with version 1.0.0.1 of **PowerShellGet** preinstalled.
 This version